SignPath/website/docs/documentation/build-system-integration.md

 ## Authorization

-Before accessing the API, you have to create a CI User in the User section of the SignPath application.
+In order to access the API, we recommend to create a dedicated CI User per project in the User section of the SignPath application.

 The API token is displayed when a new CI user is created.
 (If you lose the API key, you will need to generate a new one.)